-Depreciation on property, plant and equipment and amortization of intangible assets and from purchase price allocations amounted to €9.1 unchanged (previous year: €9.4 million).
+Depreciation on property, plant and equipment and amortization of intangible assets and from purchase price allocations amounted to €9.1 equipment and new projects in the R&D sector. million in fiscal year 2017 and was thus almost unchanged (previous year: €9.4 million).
 Adjusted for amortization of intangible assets income resulted in EBITA of €12.8 million (previous year: €12.4 million), corresponding to a margin of 8.7% (previous year: 8.2%).
-EBIT improved correspondingly, achieving €10.6 million (previous year: €10.0 million), an upturn whole-year basis (previous year: 6.7%) and was therefore significantly higher than the planning for fiscal 2017.
+EBIT improved correspondingly, achieving €10.6 million (previous year: €10.0 million), an upturn lion (previous year: €72.4 million) The ratio in of 6.0%.
+The EBIT margin reached 7.2% on a whole-year basis (previous year: 6.7%) and was therefore significantly higher than the planning for fiscal 2017.
 Originally, a margin in the range of 5% and 6% had been expected.